 Some services shut off your stream when you run out of bandwidth.
 Other services charge based on the amount you go over, or they allow you to set up protective measures to buy more.

 Dacast, for example, offers users an optional feature called overage protection.
-These features automatically purchases bandwidth for your account when you run out.
+These features automatically purchase bandwidth for your account when you run out.
 Whichever streaming plan you choose, make sure you the bandwidth policy for your streaming provider before committing.

 When considering how to stream live video for government events, you want to broadcast live over a professional Content Delivery Network (CDN).
 A top-tier CDN allows you to stream around the globe on a secure network.